 - Any other entry criteria established by the major or the corresponding college.

 Transfer students who have successfully completed 30 hours of non-developmental coursework may be accepted into a major provided all entry criteria established by the major have been met.
-Students remaining in University College upon attaining junior status (60 hours) will be encumbered and not allowed to register until they meet with their advisor.

 Academic Advising Center